PooyehA/Deep-LASI/docs/source/documentation.rst

 - :ref:`mapping`

 --------------------------------------------------------------------
 ..
-Contains section on Data requirements .. muss ich noch bei Gelegenheit fixen
+Contains section on Data requirements ..
+I still need to find out how
+.. to outsource code via include + while include it at the right spot in the toctree
 .. .. include:: ./docu/data.rst
 --------------------------------------------------------------------